feelingnothing/DSharpPlus.Menus/README.md

 [![Nuget](https://img.shields.io/nuget/vpre/DSharpPlus.Menus?style=flat-square)](https://www.nuget.org/packages/IDoEverything.DSharpPlus.SlashCommands)

-An extension to make interaction easier.
+An extension to make interactions easier.

 #### This is not official DSharpPlus extension and most probably will never be, use it on your own risk